 Selecting what is displayed in the boxes

 The first selector for each box specifies what goes into the box.
-The options include all the columns from the script window, in addition to a dozen or so special fields as described in Table 1.
+The options include all the columns from the script window, in addition to special fields shown in Table 1.

 Table 1 – Field values

 |Part Number, Size, Type, Duration, etc. (the columns in the script window)||Same as in script window, with the exception of Angles* and Address|